the-turing-way/the-turing-way/book/website/collaboration/shared-ownership/shared-ownership-defaults.md

 There are many kinds of contributions possible in open source projects that go beyond writing code or documentation.
 Each of these contributions should be acknowledged transparently and fairly.
 For example, we can learn from open source metrics like [CHAOSS](https://chaoss.community/) or [CRediT - Contributor Roles Taxonomy](https://casrai.org/credit/), recognise the hidden labour using frameworks defined by [HiddenREF](https://hidden-ref.org/) or as described in {ref}`The Turing Way Acknowledge chapter<ch-acknowledgement>`, allow people to capture their contributions in a way that is most meaningful for them.
-A more structured programme can be developed that recognise, rewards and incentivise contributors who are crucial for your project's sustainability.
+A more structured programme can be developed that recognises, rewards and incentivise contributors who are crucial for your project's sustainability.

 **Call to action: Acknowledging contributors visibly**